olton/easytest/readme.md

 # Latte

-Latte (a play on words "laconic testing") is a testing framework for JavaScript and TypeScript, written in pure JavaScript with DOM support and with headless browser.
+Latte (an abbreviation from `laconic testing`) is a testing framework for JavaScript and TypeScript, written in pure JavaScript.

+> [!TIP]
+> It is designed to be straightforward to use, with a focus on speed, performance, and user information.

+Latte is an alternative to other testing frameworks like Jest, Mocha, and Jasmine with the following features:

++ Built-in DOM support
++ Built-in headless browser
++ Support for testing React components
++ Support for testing Vue components (in development)
++ Support for testing Angular components (in development)

 ---